winstonchen-code/winstonchen-code/README.md

 I'm a Technical Support Engineer with a demonstrated history of working for a SaaS in an enterprise environment and a high growth startup.
 Skilled in HTML, CSS, JavaScript, SQL, React, and Ruby on Rails.
 Experience with Jira, Confluence, and DataDog.
 I am always looking for innovative and unique approaches to both technical and design problems.

-When I'm not working, I enjoy going on long runs, flying my drone, and exploring new places with my dog, Koda.
+In my free time, I enjoy going on long runs, flying my drone, and exploring new places with my dog, Koda.

 - 💬 Ask me about my current project!
 - 📫 How to reach me: winstonchen.wm@gmail.com